lsst-dm/dmtn-143/index.rst

 This facility can easily be used to copy files over networks to the Prompt Processing Distributors at the LDF and the OODS (whether at the Summit or Base).
 If messages are needed to trigger the OODS or other components, the sending commands can be appended to the copy commands in a script.

+This facility can also be used to transmit image files directly over the Long Haul Network to a permanent filesystem or object store at the US Data Facility (USDF).
+This transmission is expected to be more reliable than using separate Distributor nodes, and it should be sufficiently low-latency since the Prompt Processing workers have to retrieve the pixel data over the network in either case.
+It also obviates the need for separate Prompt Processing and Archiving image transfers.
+It still may be necessary to have a separate process running to maintain persistent connections with the USDF; the command mechanism would trigger that process rather than performing the transfer itself.

 Catch-Up Archiver